bigbluebutton/docker/README.md

 - Fully automated HTTPS certificates
 - Full IPv6 support
 - Runs on any major linux distributon (Debian, Ubuntu, CentOS,...)
+- BBB development support: Custom config of branch/tag and repo (e.g. also a fork)

 ## What is not implemented yet
 - bbb-lti